garcia-nacho/garcia-nacho.github.io/_posts/FaceRecognition.md

 ### Constructing the model.

 To construct the model I used Keras, which is a very flexible and powerful library for machine learning.
-Although most of the
+Although most of the tutorials and examples using Keras are based on python, it is possible to use the library in R. To do that you first have to install it in a three steps process:
+<pre><code>
+devtools::install_github("rstudio/keras")
+library(keras)
+install_keras()
+</code></pre>
+These commands install Keras and TensorFlow, which is the core of Keras.
+Once Keras is installed it is possible to load it as the rest of the R libraries <code>library(keras)</code>